docpad/docpad/README.md

 			- layouts
 			- public

-2. And you create the following files:
+2. And say that you were to create the following files:

 	- A layout at `src/layouts/default.html`, which contains